Hindi Wikipedia: Attempted state support

 In September 2019, the Ministry of Science and Technology of India announced a plan to translate articles about science from English to Hindi and other Indian languages.
 However, the plan was not proceeded with.

 Google Translator Toolkit usage

 The Hindi Wikipedia was launched on 11 July 2003.
 In July 2008, Google announced that they had been working with Hindi Wikipedians to translate English language articles into Hindi and had since 2008 translated 600,000 words in Hindi using a combination of Google Translate and manual checking.
 This coordinated translation contributed to growth for the site.

 Users and editors

+Differences from the Urdu Wikipedia

+Hindi and Urdu are considered to be standardized registers of the Hindustani language.
+The differences between the Hindi and Urdu Wikipedia in terms of the content language is mostly in their writing systems and the literary language from which each variety derives its non-colloquial vocabulary.
+Hindi is written in the standardized Devanagari alphabet of the Nagari script and derives a significant amount of formal vocabulary from Sanskrit, primarily in tatsama form.
+Urdu is written in the Nastaliq-style of the and derives a significant amount of formal vocabulary from Arabic, and to a lesser extent from Turkish.